-As a rough guide, children are expected to reach the highest level (sapphire) at seven or eight years old so by the end of year 3.
+As a rough guide, children are expected to reach the highest level (sapphire) at seven or eight years old so by the end of Year 3.
 Children who read above emerald level are reading fairly fluently and although some books are still graded above this level, children are reading such a wide range of material that the banding becomes less important.

-The books within the reading scheme we follow vary in a number of ways, including layout, size, vocabulary and length, to give the children a rich diet of literature.
-The difference between each colour band is purposefully gradual, so that children do not experience great difficulty moving up through the scheme.
+As a result of the revised phonics programme, all our children will be able to tackle any unfamiliar words in the books they are reading and will not progress to the next set of books until their phonic knowledge is secure at that stage.
+The books within our reading scheme vary in a number of ways, including layout, size, vocabulary and length, to give the children a rich diet of literature.
+The difference between each phonic phase and set of books is purposefully gradual, so that children do not experience great difficulty moving up through the scheme.